June 19, 2015

 On how MSPs should start the conversation on proper disaster planning with their customers:

 “My rule is attach a dollar value to every word that you say when you’re talking to that customer.
 Talk to that customer about their paying problem and predicament.
-Help them utilise use very visual words that are emotional that make an emotional connection of potential pain, problem, and predicament.
+Help them utilize use very visual words that are emotional that make an emotional connection of potential pain, problem, and predicament.
 The bottom line for a business owner is loss of revenue.
 It’s great if you have lots of technical knowledge about how to do something.
 That initial sale is really an emotional decision about the why.
 Why do this.

 To help those customers, do a vulnerability assessment to know where all of their vulnerabilities happen whether it’s a natural disaster, or someone tampering in IT, hacking whatever it happens to be.”